govwiki/process_ixbrl/README.md

 - weasyprint - PDF generation library
 - pandas - Python library

+## Clone this repository

+`Arelle` is a Git submodule.
+A regular `git clone` is not enough to retrieve the submodule files.
+Use `git clone --recurse-submodules` instead.

 ## Ubuntu Server Setup Commands
 ### To setup the ubuntu server execute the below commands
     sudo apt-get upgrade